 Internal communications and processes also benefit when you make the switch to a cloud-based solution.
 Cloud calendars and email facilitate seamless communication between team members and departments.
 And because multiple people can access the same data simultaneously, your firm can eliminate redundancies and errors that occur when data is entered multiple times.

 4. Strengthening Data Security

-Every company wants to be sure that their data and business-critical information is secure.
+Every company wants to be sure that their data and business-critical information are secure.
 But for accounting firms, who primarily handle other companies’ data, security is even more important.
-Accounting firms using Cloud computing can leverage the expertise and resources of their Cloud partners to ensure all data is rigorously protected, in transit and in storage.
+Accounting firms using cloud computing can leverage the expertise and resources of their cloud partners to ensure all data is rigorously protected in transit and in storage.

 Cloud security benefits for accounting firms include: